roytang/blog/content/post/2008/08/2008-philippine-open-block-top-16.md

 Games: 11-7, Matches: 5-2

-X-2 finish is good enough for me to land in the 16th spot, and I win&#8230;3 boosters!
+X-2 finish is good enough for me to land in the 16th spot, and I win...
+3 boosters!
 The only good rare I get is Cascade Bluffs.

 This deck is awesome and fun to play, but having Bitterblossom out against red or doran is really scary and leads to quite close finishes.
 I don't know yet about the Faerie matchup (only fought one, but seems positive) and the Kithkin matchup (none encountered!), although I think the Pollen Lullaby would work well against the Kith.